zijianhuang/JsonSchemaComponents/Comparison.md

 ### For Required Field

-It does not care about JsonRequiredAttribute and RequiredAttribute.
+It does not care about JsonRequiredAttribute and RequiredAttribute, while respecting the "required" keyword of C#.

 ## Summary